OleVik/grav-plugin-twigfeeds/README.md

 For example, starting at 0 and ending at 10 would return a total of 10 items from the feed.
 You could also limit the results in Twig using the [slice-filter](http://twig.sensiolabs.org/doc/2.x/filters/slice.html) with `|slice(start, length)` or `[start:length]`.

+**Note:** If you use a feed that is secured with HTTPS, then your server setup must be able to connect with this through Curl.
+Otherwise you'll get an error like this `curl: (60) SSL certificate problem: unable to get local issuer certificate`.
+A quick [how-to](https://www.saotn.org/dont-turn-off-curlopt_ssl_verifypeer-fix-php-configuration/).

 Consider the following settings in `user/config/plugins/twigfeeds.yaml`:

 ```